-The recommendations in this chapter apply to the following species that meet the criteria for listing as susceptible in accordance with Chapter 1.5.: all varieties and subspecies of common carp (Cyprinus carpio) and common carp hybrids (e.g. Cyprinus carpio x Carassius auratus).
+The recommendations in this chapter apply to the following species that meet the criteria for listing as susceptible in accordance with Chapter 1.5.: all varieties and subspecies of common carp (Cyprinus carpio) and common carp hybrids (e.g. Cyprinus carpio x Carassius auratus and Cyprinus carpio x Carassius carassius).

-Importation or transit of aquatic animal products for any purpose regardless of the infection with KHV status of the exporting country, zone or compartment
+Measures for the importation or transit of aquatic animal products for any purpose regardless of the infection with KHV status of the exporting country, zone or compartment